 1.2.8.3 MARGARET JAMES (1918-1927), born in Elsternwick, Victoria in 1918.
 She died at the age of nine in Prahran, Victoria in 1927.

-1.2.9 ARTHUR BENJAMIN KNIGHT (1892-1978), known as BENJAMIN, who was born in Echuca, Victoria in 1892.
-In 1918 he married Miriam Cain.
+1.2.9 ARTHUR BENJAMIN KNIGHT (1892-1978), known as BEN, who was born in Echuca, Victoria in 1892.
+In 1918 he married Miriam Cain in Trafalgar, Victoria.
+Ben and Miriam resided in Dandenong, Victoria for most of their married life.
 He was living at Melbourne, Victoria in 1942.
 Benjamin Knight died in Noble Park, Victoria in 1978, aged 86.
+Miriam died in 1988, aged 93.
+The couple had three children.

 1.2.10 PHILIP MURRAY PORTSMOUTH KNIGHT (1895-1918), who was born in Echuca, Victoria in 1895.
 He married in 1915 in New South Wales.
 His wife's name was Vera Amy Rose.
 He served in the Great War, enlisting in the Australian Infantry Forces at Maldon, Victoria on 27 June 1915.
 He rose to the rank of sergeant in the 1st Batallion.
 He was sent to France, and was involved in repelling the German offensive known as the Battles of the Lys.
 He died of wounds in France on 18 June 1918, aged 23, and is buried at Ebblinghem Military Cemetery in the Nord Département.